DataHaskell/docs/_posts/2016-10-19-current-environment.md

 A list of data science and machine learning tools and algorithms that either already exist or we would like to exist.

-## Frameworks

-### Apache Spark bindings

-- **sparkle** [](https://hackage.haskell.org/package/sparkle){:.hackage} A library for writing resilient analytics applications in Haskell that scale to thousands of nodes, using Spark and the rest of the Apache ecosystem under the hood.
-See the [blog post](https://www.tweag.io/posts/2016-02-25-hello-sparkle.html) for details:

-- **kraps-h** [](https://github.com/krapsh/kraps-haskell){:.github} : Haskell bindings to Apache Spark.
-The library consists of:
-  - A specification to describe data pipelines in a language-agnostic manner, and a communication protocol to submit these pipelines to Spark.
-  - A serving library, called krapsh-server, that implements this specification on top of Spark.
-It is written in Scala and is loaded as a standard Spark package.
-  - A client written in Haskell that sends pipelines to Spark for execution.
-In addition, this client serves as an experimental platform for whole-program optimization and verification, as well as compiler-enforced type checking.

 ## Data structures